kataup/cypress-course-for-beginners/lessons/lesson-16/EN-lesson.md

       ```

     2. **Configuration:**
-      Update your `cypress.config.js` to integrate the preprocessor:
+      Update your `cypress.config.ts` to integrate the preprocessor:
       ```javascript
       import { defineConfig } from 'cypress';
       import createBundler from "@bahmutov/cypress-esbuild-preprocessor"